Two Light Stops in the NMSSM and the LHC: The compatible parameter space of the NMSSM

 \subsection{Allowed regions of the NMSSM parameter space}

 In order to have an idea how big the NMSSM parameter space consistent with the simplified scenario proposed in figure \ref{fig:cascade} and compatible with some theoretical and current experimental constraints is, we undertake a thorough scan of the same using {\tt NMSSMTools}.
 The ranges for various parameters scanned over are taken from equation \ref{eqn:scan-range-nmssm1}.
 The Fortran code {\tt NMHDECAY} \cite{Ellwanger:2004xm, Ellwanger:2005dv, Belanger:2005kh} in {\tt NMSSMTools} computes the masses, couplings and decay widths of all Higgs bosons of the NMSSM, and the masses of all sparticles.
-Again, the range of Higgs mass allowed for the scan is $m_h=125.1 \pm 3.0$ GeV, as is default to the NMSSMTools.
+Again, the range of Higgs mass allowed for the scan is $m_h=125.1 \pm 3.0$ GeV, as is default to {\tt NMSSMTools}.
 As discussed in the previous subsection, we ensure the mass of the LSP neutralino to be around its lowest acceptable value compatible with the overall scenario we adhere to, i.e., $\sim 300$ GeV.
 For the bino-dominated LSP, we thus fix $M_1=300$ GeV.
 In the case of singlino-dominated LSP, such a mass for the LSP is obtained for relatively smaller values of $\kappa$ as the latter varies.
 Thus, for this case, we fix $M_1$ at 700 GeV.
 Further, to have a lighter chargino heavier than the two stop states and the lighter sbottom, we take $M_2$ large enough ($\sim 1.2$ TeV).
-On the same ground, only a large enough value of $\mu$ ($\gtrsim 750$ GeV)\footnote{Note that by such a choice we adopt a scenario where $M_1 << \mu \, , M_2$ thus making way for either a bino-dominated or a singlino-dominated neutralino LSP depending on the value of the parameter $\kappa$.} would be compatible with our proposed scenario.
+On the same ground, only a large enough value of $\mu$\footnote{Note that by such a choice we adopt a scenario where $M_1 << \mu \, , M_2$ thus making way for either a bino-dominated or a singlino-dominated neutralino LSP depending on the value of the parameter $\kappa$.} would be compatible with our proposed scenario.
 Also, $M_3$, the masses of the sleptons and those of the squarks of the first two generations are held fixed at 3 TeV which help evade the LHC bounds on the masses of the gluino and the sfermions straight away.
+As far as benifitting quantitatively in terms of the degree of finetuning, we find that, within the framework of NMSSMTools \cite{Ellwanger:2011mu,Ellwanger:2006rn}, the finetuning parameter ($\Delta$) is in the ballpark of $\simeq 10 (30)$ for $\mstone=300 \, (500)$ GeV and $\msttwo \approx \mu=450 \, (650)$ GeV, which are compatible with the simplified scenario we consider in this work.
+The values of $\Delta$ could be compared with the typical MSSM values which are at least a few hundred.
+If one is ready to give up on the simplified scenario, a smaller $\mu$ is acceptable thus improving further on the degree of finetuning.